justin-n/rin/README.md

     rin [-ed=[dirs]] searchString [FILENAME]

         -ed=[dirs]
-            Ignore a comma-separated list of directory names
+            Ignore a comma-separated list of directory names.
+If this argument is repeated, the values of each argument will be combined.

 Supports searching stdout by using the pipe operator: